Bukit Jawi Golf Resort

 Bukit Jawi Golf Resort on Peninsula Malaysia is about a 45 minutes’ drive from Penang International Airport.
 The 36-hole Penang golf resort is set in a lush tropical landscape and was built on a former hilly oil palm plantation and around large bodies of contoured lakes.
-Bukit Jawi is 20 kilometers from Penang Island and has consistently been ranked among the 20 best golf resorts in Malaysia.
+Bukit Jawi is 20 kilometers from Penang Island and consistently ranks among the 20 best golf resorts in Malaysia.

-Bukit Jawi is a scenic course and the surrounding countryside can be seen from most every tee.
+Bukit Jawi is a scenic course and the surrounding countryside from almost every tee.
 Laid out on pleasantly and continually undulating terrain, Bukit Jawi boasts two excellent, challenging and very absorbing championship layouts.
 The Hill Course and Lake Course offer golfers of varying handicaps a challenging and rewarding experience through with carefully landscaped greens and strategically placed hazards.
-The fairways and tee boxes are covered with Japanese Zoysia and the greens are turfed with fast-rolling Bermuda grass.
+The fairways and tee boxes grassed with Japanese Zoysia and the putting surfaces turfed with fast-rolling Bermuda grass.

-If you've navigated your way around the course and putted well on its often elevated greens, prepare yourself for a serious putting challenge at the seemingly innocuous par-4 17th.
+If you've navigated your way around the course and putt well on its often elevated greens, prepare yourself for a severe putting challenge at the seemingly innocuous par-4 17th.
 Your approach shot should factor in a putting surface that shelves steeply from right to left.
-This is a green that's seen several top golfers struggling to get down in four or more, the "victims" claiming it is too sloping and too unfair!
-This course is a true test of skills to even the most seasoned golfer.
+The green that's seen several top golfers struggling to get down in four or more, the 'victims' claiming it is too sloping and too unfair!
+This course is a real test of skills to even the most seasoned golfer.